craiglpeters/container-compute-upstream/projects.md

 > Note: This content may be moved to the README.md when ready.

 This list of projects is maintained by the Azure container compute upstream team (TODO: how to contact the team).
 This list is inteded to help you make informed decisions about what projects to use (or not use) in the context of your goals (e.g. proof of concept vs. production).
-To make this decision you need to consider your goals, your need for formal support, the project's [maturity](#Maturity) and version level, and your willingness to work in open source.
+To make this decision you need to consider your goals, your need for formal support, the project's [maturity](#Maturity), governance, version level, and your willingness to work in open source.

 ## Support